anandkrishnanbk/RestifyMongoJS/README.md

 ### Run the project
 `mongod --dbpath <path to data>` to start mongodb server

-`node server.js` in separate terminal to start restify server
+`nodemon server.js` in separate terminal to start restify server

 `gulp serve` to run client using browser sync